La Voce Strumentale

 In 2011 Dmitry Sinkovsky founded in Moscow the ensemble on period instruments La Voce Strumentale, gathering together musicians winners of international competitions.
 After years of working together, the musicians created a unique language based on historical temperaments, boundless energy, and impeccable technique, establishing a reputation for possessing a colorful, sharp and charismatic sound.

-The ensemble is often joined by special guests as Julia Lezhneva, Kristina Mkhitaryan, Julia Mazurova, Luca Pianca, Simone Vallerotonda, and Margret Köll.
+The ensemble is regular partner of Julia Lezhneva and often joined by special guests as Kristina Mkhitaryan, Julia Mazurova, Luca Pianca, Simone Vallerotonda, and Margret Köll.

-The ensemble released two CD’s under the French label naïve: Vivaldi´s Four Seasons (2015) and Bach in Black (2017).
-Future recordings include Songs & Poems, with contemporary music for Baroque instruments composed by Sergey Akhunov, and Bach in White.
+The ensemble released two CD’s under the French label naïve: Vivaldi's Four Seasons (2015) and Bach in Black (2017).
+Future releases include Songs & Poems, with contemporary music for Baroque instruments composed by Sergey Akhunov under the Spanish-German label Glossa.